sefunmi4/qpp-lang/README.md

 verbosity and the `LOG_INFO`, `LOG_WARN`, or `LOG_ERROR` macros to emit output from your code.

+### Memory Tracker

+`memory_tracker` records live memory usage as the scheduler executes tasks.
+Call `memory_tracker.start()` before running tasks and `memory_tracker.save_csv("mem.csv")` afterwards to write a CSV log of timestamped usage samples.

+### Amplitude Heatmap

+Use `tools/amplitude_heatmap.py` to visualize amplitude magnitudes and phases from a saved state vector.
+Run the script with a `.npy` file or text list of complex numbers to see a 2D or 3D heatmap.

 ### Quick Start Example

 `qppc` now parses a small but useful subset of Q++ including simple